tinnamchoi/resumes/src/resume.typ

   to: "2024 Mar",
 )
 - Empower student communities by streamlining the logistical processes
-- Build a full-stack contact us and media release page
+- Built a full-stack contact us and media release page

 #experience(
   company: "Global Technology Integrator",